FactStream, our iPhone/iPad app, has a new feature that displays the latest fact-checks from FactCheck.org, PolitiFact and The Washington Post.

 FactStream was conceived as an app for live fact-checking during debates and speeches.
 (We had a successful beta test during the State of the Union address in January.)
 But our new “daily stream” makes the app valuable every day.
 You can check it often to get summaries of the newest fact-checks and then click through to the full articles.

 By viewing the work of the nation’s three largest fact-checkers in the same stream, you can spot trends, such as which statements and subjects are getting checked, or which politicians and organizations are getting their facts right or wrong.

 The new version of the app includes custom notifications so users can get alerts for every new fact-check or every “worst” rating, such as Four Pinocchios from Washington Post Fact Checker Glenn Kessler, a False from FactCheck.org or a False or Pants on Fire from PolitiFact.

 The new daily stream was suggested by Eugene Kiely, the director of FactCheck.org.
 The app was built by our lead technologist Christopher Guess and the Durham, N.C., design firm Registered Creative.
-It gets the fact-check summaries from Share the Facts, our partnership with Jigsaw and Google to expand the audience for fact-checking.
+It gets the fact-check summaries from ClaimReview, our partnership with Google that has created a global tagging system for fact-checking.
 We plan to expand the daily stream to include other fact-checkers in the future.

-The FactStream app is part of the Duke Tech & Check Cooperative, a $1.2 million project supported by Knight Foundation, the Facebook Journalism Project and the Craig Newmark Foundation.
+FactStream is part of the Duke Tech & Check Cooperative, a $1.2 million project to automate fact-checking supported by Knight Foundation, the Facebook Journalism Project and the Craig Newmark Foundation.

 FactStream is available as a free download from the App Store.